 Summary

 Existing accessibility standards were mostly developed through specific technology or specific service platforms.
 The interoperability and heterogeneous characteristics of IoT may create conflicting accessibility requirements when only platform accessibility features are considered.
 Therefore, accessibility requirements specific to the IoT service still exists even when all the platform accessibility features are met.
-By inheriting general ICT accessibility requirements and user needs defined elsewhere, this Recommendation is aim to fill the gap between the general ICT accessibility user needs and platform accessibility features, and provide accessibility requirements specific to IoT applications and services.
+By inheriting general ICT accessibility requirements and user needs defined elsewhere, this Recommendation is aiming to fill the gap between the general ICT accessibility user needs and platform accessibility features, and provide accessibility requirements specific to IoT applications and services.

 Keywords